ThimbleFire/Blackhole-Inferno/README.md

 2D roguelike set in space.

-recruit crew.
+* recruit crew
-accept missions.
+* accept missions
-mine resources.
+* mine resources
+* dock with ships whether wreck or aggressor
+* shoot turrets and guns
-dock with ships whether wreck or aggressor. shoot turrets onboard or gun in hand while boarding or being boarded. build and buy ship modules and furniture.
+* build and buy ship modules and furniture
+* negotiate instead of murder or trade